 Contact +30 210 3214172 in advance of your trip, if travelling with a handicapped companion.
 This way you can check whether the elevator is currently functioning.

 As of 2021, there has been a huge initiative by the Greek government to make visting the Acropolis more accessible for all.
 This includes the building of flat, concrete paths throughout the complex.

 There are both water fountains and public bathrooms on-site at the Acropolis.
 Just be sure to pack your own water bottle, tissues, and hand sanitizer.

 How to Get to the Acropolis

-The Acropolis is very centrally located.
-It is just a short walk from Syntagma square, Monastiraki, and the quirky neighbourhood of Koukaki.
+Public transport in Greece is very good and it’s easy to get around.
 The main metro station that services the site is the aptly named “Acropoli” station which sits on the red line of the Athens metro.

 You can also take a metro to either Thissio or Monastiraki station and then walk from there.
 Download an offline Maps app such as Maps Me to help yourself navigate your way around the Greek capital.